-This course introduces students to the legal system, consumer law, securities regulation, antitrust law, labor law, equal employment law, and environmental law.
-The course stresses the social responsibility of business and the legal and ethical framework in which business must function.
+This course introduces students to the legal system, consumer law, agency law, administrative law, antitrust law, labor law, equal employment law, environmental law, and other topics.
+It stresses the social responsibility of business and the legal and ethical framework in which businesses must function.
 Cr 3.